soorajkk/AspnetcoreAngularJsonRPC/README.md

 # AspnetcoreAngularJsonRPC
-asp. net core with angular2 and MediaR
+asp. net core with angular2 and MediaR , Implementing jsoRPC